BetterToBest/research-hub/new-frame-and-lens.md

 ## Social Welfare & Poverty {#welfare}
 TAG: Welfare, Housing & Health
-LEFT: Government must guarantee a real safety net — healthcare, housing, food — because markets alone leave too many people behind whether by design or concequence.
+LEFT: Government must guarantee a real safety net — healthcare, housing, food — because markets alone leave too many people behind, whether by design or consequence.
 RIGHT: Means-tested welfare programs can trap people in dependency and burn money on caseworkers and eligibility bureaucracy that could go directly to people or growth.
 HEAD: CCO's Basic Units are an opt-in floor for essentials, without the stigma, paperwork, or clawback cliffs of legacy welfare — while unlimited earning above that floor stays fully intact.
 The Basic Living Economic Index (BLEI) then tracks whether households are actually gaining ground year over year, not just clearing a snapshot poverty line.
 TAIL: Keep arguing only over eligibility rules and caseloads, and the debate just cycles between "too generous" and "not enough" without ever addressing what basic living actually costs those at the bottom, and society as a whole.